 Day students in grades 7-12 are fully integrated into daily school life with our boarding students, and are often invited to participate in activities and special dinners following regular dismissal with permission from the Office of Student Life.
 Day students form close friendships and bonds with boarding students, and often host boarding students at their homes on weekends.
 They also have the opportunity to participate in weekend outings and/or spend a night in the dorms with boarding students.

 Day students provide their own transportation to and from school, or may receive bussing from their local school districts.

 Boarding is available to all students in grades 6/7-12.
 In a typical school year, approximately 70% of our older students reside on campus in our dorms.
-The majority of our boarding students are with us most weekends when school is in session.
 Students enjoy the many opportunities that boarding school life provides while parents appreciate the enhanced educational experience their child receives, including the structured daily schedule and supervised study time, as well as a defined social network.
 See what residential life at Kildonan can offer your child!

 A majority of meals are served buffet style, with hot and cold menu offerings coupled with staples like fresh fruits and vegetables, salad bar, soup and all types of sandwiches.
 Almost all of the items served are made from scratch in our kitchen, and the menu is designed to balance taste with healthy, fresh ingredients.